pshirali/vgo/README.md

 > The presence of `VGO_NAME` is used to detect whether a workspace is active or not.
 DO NOT set the environment variable `VGO_NAME` yourself either inside or outside the workspace.

+## Advanced Usage

+All vGo configurations are overridable. vGo commands are implemented as bash functions.
+This allows code in `.vgo.baserc` and `.vgo.bashrc` to override any part of the configuration.
+You can implement your own commands; either across workspaces or per-workspace.

+As both files are sourced when entering the subshell, any function you directly call in these files will serve an `on_activation` trigger.
+The `VGO_CMD_DEACTIVATE` function can be overridden to call additional code to invoke tasks that should be triggered `on_deactivation`.
+Regular bash functions will serve as interactive commands available only inside the workspace.
+Enjoy!.